Some remarks on the dS conjecture, fluxes and K-theory in IIB toroidal compactifications: Abstract

 \section{Abstract}

-{In this note we present a description on the implications on the refined dS Swampland conjecture by considering non-BPS states in type IIB toroidal compactifications .
-We concentrate on a model T-dual to type I theory for which the total K-theory charge of the non-BPS states vanishes on the six-dimensional torus modded out by an orientifold three-plane.
-Particularly we consider the presence of non-BPS five branes wrapping internal two-cycles.
-We comment on the instability of this state by the presence of tachyon modes and the apparent violation of the refined dS conjecture at the minimum of the tachyon potential.
-The conjecture seems to be valid once we take into account that discrete K-theory charge vanishes.
-We also describe some issues related to the presence of NS-NS fluxes required to stabilize some moduli since they trigger the appearance of Freed-Witten anomalies.
+{ In this note, we present a scenario in which the existence of dS vacua is jeopardized by topological transitions between non-BPS branes and fluxes in type IIB toroidal compactifications.
+We focus our study on a six-dimensional torus compactification modded out by an orientifold three-plane.
+In particular, we consider the presence of non-BPS five branes, which allows the construction of apparent stable dS vacua.
+Since moduli stabilization requires the presence of NS-NS fluxes, we also describe the minimal required conditions to avoid the appearance of Freed-Witten anomalies.
 Cancellation of these anomalies implies a topological transformation between non-BPS states and fluxes with the same discrete K-theory charge.
-After the transition we observe that the dS vacuum constructed from the presence of non-BPS states is also unstable.
+After the transition, we observe that the scalar potential undergoes major changes, implying that the dS vacua are unstable.
+We discuss a scenario in which, even if the discrete K-theory charge is globally cancelled, the above transitions could still be relevant, allowing the existence of short-lived dS minima.
+We briefly comment on how these implications seem to be in concordance with the Refined de Sitter and Trans-Planckian Censorship Conjectures. } \arxivnumber{}